Project 3 – Satellite Image Segmentation with Deep Learning

 Technical level Tasks

-Expert Doing the exercises of steps 1 to 3, without relying on clues and solutions, and completing steps 4 (deployment).
+Expert Doing the exercises of steps 1 to 4, without relying on clues and solutions.

 Introduction